mambush/Intro-to-HTML-and-CSS/README.md

       # Array
       * Array are a fundamental part of most programming  languages and scripting languages.
 Array are simply an ordered stack of data items with same data types.
       * Using Arrays , you can store multiple under a single name.Instead of using a separate variable for each items,you can use one array to hold all of them.
+      * Array: A data structure in JavaScript that allows you to store multiple values in a single variable.
+Array Element: Each value within an array is called an element.
+Elements are accessed by their index.
+Array Index: A numeric representation that indicates the position of an element in the array.
+      *  we can say that in computer programming, arrays are generally used to organize the same type of data.
+      *  An array is a group of similar elements or data items of the same type collected at contiguous memory locations.
+In simple words, we can say that in computer programming, arrays are generally used to organize the same type of data.

         # Creating Array
         = Most programming languages use similar syntax to create arrays.
 Javascript arrays are created by first assigning an array object to a variable name.